 Neil led the ground breaking ‘HIPERCAR’ ultra-high performance range extended electric vehicle research and development programme, which was awarded the prestigious Royal Automobile Club Simms Medal for “Outstanding Contribution to Automotive Innovation” in 2017.

 Bob is a degree qualified electrical engineer who started his automotive career at Rover Group, progressing to senior management roles in R&D, specialising in lightweight vehicle structures.

-After a hugely important move from customer to supply chain at Hydro Automotive Structures, Bob established the world’s first structural bonding facility for aluminium vehicle architectures and he and his team produced primary structures for Lotus and Aston Martin, alongside also producing high volume aluminium assemblies for Rover, Jaguar, Land Rover, GM and Renault.
-UK successes saw Bob transfer to a Group wide role as Automotive Market Strategy Manager before global restructuring and divestment of downstream manufacturing.
+After a hugely important move from customer to supply chain at Hydro Automotive Structures, Bob established the world’s first structural bonding facility for aluminium vehicle architectures and he and his team produced primary structures for Lotus and Aston Martin, alongside high volume aluminium assemblies for Rover, Jaguar, Land Rover, GM and Renault.
+UK successes saw Bob transfer to a Group wide role as Automotive Market Strategy Manager.

 Stalcom Automotive Technologies was established in 2000 to deliver lightweight structures via a product design and manufacturing systems consultancy.
 Bob is passionate about design for manufacture and the importance of developing the process simultaneously with the product is vital in making low volume programs financially viable whilst maximising structural performance of vehicles and minimising weight.

 Paul is a chartered engineer who founded Potenza Technology in 1999 and has worked on vehicle electrification projects around the world including supporting Formula E, OEM, Tier 1 and SMEs.